PoisotLab/ms_straight_lines/manuscript.md

 Community ecologists are fascinated by counting things.
-It is therefore no surprise that early food web literature paid so much attention to counting species, counting trophic interactions, and computing the relationship of these quantities.
+It is therefore no surprise that early food web literature paid so much attention to counting species, counting trophic interactions, and computing the relationship between these quantities.
 It is clear to any observer of nature that of all imaginable trophic interactions in a community, only a fraction actually occur.
 This ratio is termed "connectance" and has become a fundamental quantity for nearly all